shireenkhan-developer/Week2-Lawbot-Website-React/README.md

 "# Week2-Lawbot-Website-React"

-The Application has the following feautures:
+The Application has the following features:

  1. Make a request to this API https://randomuser.me/ and get at least 10 unique random people.
  2. Display these people in form of a list just as you would see in Facebook friend suggestions.